Gospel Friendships are Found in Groups

 What Is A Stonegate Group?

-Stonegate Groups exist to provide an environment for disciple-makers to enjoy Jesus together, be known by one another and transformed by the Gospel of Jesus Christ.
+Stonegate Groups exist to provide an environment for disciple-makers to enjoy Jesus together, be known by one another, and be transformed by the gospel of Jesus Christ.

 Jesus is a person to be enjoyed, but not alone.
 In Matthew 22:1-10, Jesus says the Kingdom of God is like a wedding feast.
 In Revelation 19:1-10, John pictures heaven as a marriage supper, with a great multitude enjoying king Jesus.
 A Stonegate Group is intended to be a foretaste of what’s to come, a place for us to enjoy Jesus with others.

 Honesty is hard.
 We all have parts of ourselves we’d like to hide.
 But the good news of Jesus eventually leads us to honesty with others, not just in our strengths but also in our weaknesses.
 When we refuse to be known by others, we also refuse God’s precious gift of friendships.
 But when we allow ourselves to be known by others, we receive from Jesus genuine friends, people who know all of us yet still love us, people committed to helping us look more like Jesus.

 Becoming fully known by others involves confession and repentance before the Lord and gospel-centered community.
 Rather than covering up our sin and insecurities or projecting a false version of ourselves, a group is a place to practice James 5:16, Therefore, confess your sins to one another and pray for one another, that you may be healed.
 The prayer of a righteous person has great power as it is working.
 Jesus invites us to walk in the light, and being known by others in a Stonegate Group is one way to respond to that invitation.